San Gabriel Valley’s Structural Bee Removal Experts

 APA Bee Removal provides professional, humane beehive removal services throughout the San Gabriel Valley, including El Monte, West Covina, Pasadena, Glendora, and surrounding areas.
 We specialize in structural beehive extractions from roofs, attics, walls, sheds, and chimneys — even in hard-to-reach places.
-Our services include live bee swarm removal & relocation (starting at just $199), bee-proofing.
-For a complete list of our services Click here.
-Whether you're dealing with an active bee swarm or a long-standiing beehive inside your home, we can help quickly and at affordable rates.
-Our eco-friendly approach prioritizes safe removal & relocation - and we'll beat any reasonable quote.
+Our services include live bee swarm removal & relocation, bee-proofing.
+Whether you’re dealing with an active bee swarm or a long-standiing beehive inside your home, we can help quickly and at affordable rates.
+Our eco-friendly approach prioritizes safe removal & relocation – and we’ll beat any reasonable quote.

 Why Bee Removal Is Important